Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 ---

-### 9. Country-wise Startup Distribution (Donut Chart)
+### 9. Country-wise Investment Share (Donut Chart)

-- This reiterates the pie chart data, visualized as a donut.

-- Confirms the balanced global distribution of startup activity across major economies.
+- Displays each country’s share of total startup investment in USD.

+- Highlights that USA, China, and Australia receive the highest funding.

+- Emphasizes capital distribution, not just startup count.

 ---
 ### 10. Country Filter (Slicer)